aji2106/linkuappfinal/README.md

 |13|Feature (Event Scheduling) |Initiator based on results can choose the final option based on computations and notify participants.. | Yes |

+For further info please refer to about page.